 To close your Account, you can either transfer to another complying super fund, or make a lump sum withdrawal if you meet a condition of release.
-You need to complete a Withdrawal or rollout form is available in the Secure Online Portal.
+You need to complete a Withdrawal or rollout form and provide us with all applicable documents.
+The Withdrawal or rollout form is available in the Secure Online Portal.

 We do not action an 'in-specie' transfer request from another super fund, that means, all investments will be redeemed to cash prior to the transfer.
 If you are closing an Accumulation Account, you should consider any benefits such as insurance cover you may be losing.